| | For a good fantasy castle try using a purple colour made by combining

 |

-- work down the landscape, being sure to keep the size of the path growing
+work down the landscape, being sure to keep the size of the path growing

-- be careful to keep the scribing tool strokes parallel to the top and
+slightly as you proceedbe careful to keep the scribing tool strokes parallel to the top and

-bottom edges of the card so that the path looks flat and stable
+bottom edges of the card so that the path looks flat and stable'hide' the path when it goes down into the valleys which lie between

-the hill tops
+the hill tops |

-- if you do not keep the strokes horizontal then the oblique marks are
+if you do not keep the strokes horizontal then the oblique marks are

 not so convincing as a path of roadway - it looks as though anything